zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_02_en-US_CREATIVITY_FROM_CHAOS.md

 **ENTROPY:** The measure of disorder in a system.
 The second law states that entropy always increases in closed systems.
 The universe tends toward uniformity, dissipation, heat death.

 **NEGENTROPY (Negative Entropy):** The local, temporary reversal of entropic tendency.
-Life is negentropic—it creates order from disorder, builds complexity against the gradient.
+Life is negentropic, it creates order from disorder, builds complexity against the gradient.

 **The creative act is negentropic.** It takes undifferentiated potential (high entropy) and organizes it into coherent form (low entropy).
 Every painting, every song, every poem is a local rebellion against the universe's drive toward uniformity.